 But the Wild West image is more than a homage to the Big Four (the wealthy cattleman who created the Calgary Stampede to celebrate their legacies).
 It can also be seen as a testament to life on the plains before the signing of Treaty 7.
 In many ways, the traditional image of the “cowboy”, a rugged, white, individualistic man, is actually an appropriation of a lifestyle firmly rooted in Indigenous communities.

-Rodeo, popular in what today is the western United States, western Canada, and northern Mexico has many detractors, who will often dismiss it as a ‘white sport”.
+Rodeo, popular in what today is the western United States, western Canada, and northern Mexico has many detractors who will often dismiss it as a ‘white sport”.
 In truth, rodeo developed from the working practices of cattle herding in Mexico.
 Indigenous peoples from Mexico to Canada were active participants in the creation of this sport, and continue to compete to this day.

 In the early days of rodeo, from the late 1880s and up through the creation of famous rodeos such as Cheyenne Frontier Days (1897), the Pendleton Round-Up (1910), and The Calgary Stampede (1912), so-called “Indians”, Mexicans, and Black men competed alongside white men in Rodeo.
-Niitsitapi cowboy Tom Threepersons won the inaugural bucking bronc competition at the fist Calgary Stampede.
+Niitsitapi cowboy Tom Threepersons won the inaugural bucking bronc competition at the first Calgary Stampede.
 However, after WWII, control of many major rodeo competitions coalesced under The Professional Rodeo Cowboys Association or PRCA, and much of the previous diversity of the sport seemed to vanish.
-Indigenous people, unimpressed by experiences of unfair judges and timekeepers began forming their own Rodeo Associations.
+Indigenous peoples, unimpressed by experiences of unfair judges and timekeepers, began forming their own Rodeo Associations.

 In Alberta, seven cowboys from Kainai Reserve in Stand Off, Alberta — Rufus Goodstriker, Floyd & Frank Many Fingers, Ken & Tuffy Tailfeathers, and Fred & Horace Gladstone — formed the Lazy-B 70 Rodeo Club on the reserve.
 Later, in 1962, this club formed the All Indian Rodeo Cowboys Association (AIRCA) for Treaty Indians.
 Similar stories unfolded all over North America, and in 1976 the Indian National Rodeo Finals was created.